Pictures are complicated. Moving pictures on the screen are more complicated.

 If we slightly change the proportion of red and green and blue, that grey color will shift.
 We will be able to see a pink or yellow or greenish ‘cast’ in the grey.

-But this is where the eyes and nerves and brain and memory come in to make seeing a picture a complicated thing.
-Because we know what a blue sky is, what red is, what white is, and when we see a bright white coming from the screen we can be pretty certain that this a very bright white!
+But this is where the eyes and nerves and brain and memory get involved with seeing a picture.
+Because we know what a blue sky is, what red signs should be, what white and green should be.
+And when we see a bright white cloud appearing on the screen we can be pretty certain that this a very very bright white!

 And that is the background for Part Two of A Look at Light.